jh1993/UnderusedOptions/README.txt

 Death Bolt:
 - Damage upgrade cost reduced to 1 SP.
 This should make it more attractive as a quick power boost in early game, and useful for Cantrip Cascade builds.
-- Withering upgrade now makes it also deal physical damage to non-living targets, but SP cost increased to 5.
+- Withering upgrade now makes it deal double damage to non-living targets, but SP cost increased to 5.

 Fireball:
 - Damage type upgrades changed to redeal all fire damage resisted or blocked by SH as a split between the other damage types.